Skittisu/The-Golden-Hawks/README.md

 - Data Collection: we collected unstructured data from publicly available sources and detect the data types.
 - Data Quality Assessment: we measured data quality by assessing four quality dimensions (Accuracy, Completeness, Consistency, Uniqueness).
 - Data Cleaning: Data is cleaned by removing duplicate images, checking consistency, and removing corrupted files.
-- Topic Modeling: we used convolutional neural networks(CNN) a machine learning algorithm in momentum AI to predict covid from the chest x-ray images.
+- Modeling: we used convolutional neural networks(CNN) a machine learning algorithm in momentum AI to predict covid from the chest x-ray images.

 ## Results